kumavis/set-get-wrapper/Readme.md

 // Discovery - Another way to add keys is to automatically look for unregistered keys
-// Note: this is equivalent to SetGetWrapper.updateKeys(mrRight,Object.keys(mrRight)) mrRight.nickname = 'sri adhikara'
+// Note: this is equivalent to SetGetWrapper.updateKeys(mrRight,Object.keys(mrRight))
-mrSetGet.get('nickname') //=> undefined
+// 'updateKeys' sends the existing values over to mrSetGet
-SetGetWrapper.updateKeys(mrRight)
+// To just register new bindings and ignore existing values use 'addKeys' mrRight.nickname = 'sri adhikara' mrSetGet.get('nickname') //=> undefined SetGetWrapper.updateKeys(mrRight)